-The 2011 Lexus LX is spacious and has a fairly luxurious interior, but reviewers said it doesn’t do enough to distinguish itself from its less-expensive corporate cousin, the 2011 Toyota Land Cruiser.
-Still, the LX offers a great deal of utility, so if you regularly carry lots of passengers and cargo, tow a boat or go off-roading, the LX is hard to beat.
+The 2011 Lexus LX is spacious and has a fairly luxurious interior, but reviewers said it doesn’t do enough to distinguish itself from its corporate cousin, the 2011 Toyota Land Cruiser.
+Still, the LX offers a great deal of utility, so if you regularly carry lots of passengers and cargo, tow a boat or go off-roading, critics said the LX is hard to beat.

 When it was new, reviewers loved that the 2011 Lexus LX could do nearly anything they threw at it, all while surrounding its passengers in luxury.
 With class-leading reliability, the LX should cost less to maintain than other SUVs in the segment.
 In fact, its capability and reliability led us to name it the 2011 Best Luxury Large SUV for Families.

 With standard full-time four-wheel drive and an adjustable suspension, the LX is one of the most capable large SUVs for excursions that take you beyond paved roads.
 It is powered by a 5.7-liter V8 that reviewers found offered adequate power, but unfortunately, the LX isn’t the most fuel-efficient, returning an EPA rating of 12/18 mpg city/highway.
 The LX can tow up to 7,000 pounds and carry up to 83.1 cubic feet of cargo with the rear seats folded.